gsm1011/hadoop.admin/manuscript/chapter3.md

 and other tools` of Chapter 2, Preparing for Hadoop installation.

 Download the desired Hadoop distribution.
-In this book, we assume to use Hadoop release 1.1.2.
+In this book, we assume to use Hadoop release `1.1.2`.

 To download a Hadoop release from one [mirror site](http://www.apache.org/dyn/closer.cgi/hadoop/common/), choose the proper mirror site (or use the suggested link on top of the mirror).
 Start download by clicking the proper Hadoop release.
-We suggest downloading a gzip archived file with file name ending with tar.gz.
+We suggest downloading a gzip archived file with file name ending with `tar.gz`.

 Alternatively, we can download a Hadoop release with the following command under Linux: